micktwomey/notions/README.md

-# Notions - A Python Client Library for Notion
+# Notions - A Python Client Library and CLI for Notion